SwagLyrics/SwagLyrics-discord-bot/README.md

 Install requirements with `pip3 install -r requirements.txt` (use `pip` or `pip3`, depending on your setup).

-`cd` to `Swaglyrics-discord-bot` directory.
+`cd` to `SwagLyrics-discord-bot` directory.

 Create `.env` file and fill it with token

 `BOT_TOKEN=<your token>`

 Congratulations!
 Bot is successfully configured.
-Now you can run directily with `python3 __main__.py` or install it with `python3 setup.py install` and run with `python3 -m SwaglyricsBot`.
+Now you can run directily with `python3 __main__.py` or install it with `python3 setup.py install` and run with `python3 -m SwagLyricsBot`.
 Remember to run it from directory where `.env` is located.

 ## Additional settings